HORACIO REYES PÁEZ

 Horacio Reyes Páez was born in Montevideo, Uruguay, in 1987.

-In 2022 he finished writing the script for his first feature film El Rosario de los Andes, which is being developed by the uruguayan production company UFilms.
+That same year, he finished writing the script for his first feature film, La Otra Montaña (The Other Mountain), which is being developed by the Uruguayan production company UFilms.

-Reyes Páez lives in Vienna working as a filmmaker, having founded his own independent audiovisual production company in the Austrian capital in 2016.
+Reyes Páez lives and works in Vienna as a filmmaker, photographer and musician.
+In 2016, he founded his independent audiovisual production company in the Austrian capital.

 DANCE FOR THE APOCALYPSE - Uruguay - 2020